polterguy/phosphorusfive/core/p5.ajax/README.md

 The most interesting methods and properties from `AjaxPage` are listed below for your convenience.

 * IsAjaxRequest - Returns true if this is a p5.ajax Ajax request.
 * IncludeCSSFile - Includes a CSS file persistently in your page.
 Works in both normal requests, and Ajax requests.
-Will also _"persist"_ (remember) the file, and re-include it during conventional postbacks, if (God forbids) such a thing should occur.
+Will also _"persist"_ (remember) the file, and re-include it during conventional postbacks, if such a thing should occur.
 * IncludeJavaScriptFile - Includes a JavaScript file persistently on your page.
 * IncludeJavaScriptObject - Includes an inline JavaScript snippet persistently on your page.
 * SendJavaScript - Sends a JavaScript snippet to the client once.